 I knew I wanted to see beyond Florence this past trip to Tuscany, but I didn’t have much time.
 So I set out to find the perfect tour that fit my style (I don’t normally do tours).
 I loved that Walkabout Florence offered stops at multiple Tuscan towns, a vineyard with wine and lunch (most only offer wine), but most importantly that they gave you your own time to explore the towns separate from the group.
 That was key for me.
 I love introductions to a city, but then I want to be able to explore on my own.
 Of course, the amount of time you get in each town isn’t nearly enough, but it helps give you a glimpse of Tuscany, and an idea of places you’d like to return to!

-The duration of the tour lasts 12 hours.
+The duration of the tour lasts 12 hours in the summer and 11 hours in the winter.
 You meet at 8:30 a.m. and board a comfortable coach bus that will be driving you around Tuscany.
 A friendly guide joins you and tells you more about the day as you make your way to your first stop.
 Our guide was Angela, and she was awesome!
 Here’s how the full day is broken down:

 - Visit Siena